강의

 • Data structure managing interrupts

-To celebrate the 500th person signing up for the Linux Kernel course, we are issuing a 30% discount coupon.
+To commemorate breaking 500 students in the Linux Kernel course, we are issuing a 30% discount coupon.
 Thank you.
-First 100 people.
+First come, first served for 100 people.

 2. Roadmap Guide 🎯